-I hate it, just hate it, when folks come to a new city, and waste their time schlepping around to all the predictable tourist traps.
-You see well-heeled yokels doing this all the time in Seattle.
-At Pike Place Market (gawking at the fish flingers, having dumb conversations with fish merchants about shipping one crab and a piece of salmon 2,500 miles in a chilled box, and generally getting in my way as I try to shop); at the Space Needle; and finally, falling for the downtown hotel concierge's ultimate and utterly predictable "local flavor" gambit - riding the ferry to quaint little downtown Winslow on Bainbridge Island.
+What a shame when folks come to a new city, and waste their time schlepping around to all the predictable tourist traps.
+You see people doing this all the time in Seattle.
+At Pike Place Market (gawking at the fish flingers, talking with fish merchants about shipping one crab and a piece of salmon 2,500 miles in a chilled box, and generally getting in my way as I try to shop); at the Space Needle; and finally, falling for the downtown hotel concierge's predictable "local flavor" gambit - riding the ferry to quaint little downtown Winslow on Bainbridge Island.
 Paint-by-the-numbers, all the way.

 And so a whole class of visitors manage to have "been" to Seattle without having actually BEEN here.
 No explorations of Lincoln, Seward or Carkeek parks, no jaunts to Seattle neighborhoods such as Madrona, Leschi or Mount Baker to enjoy the Lake Washington waterfront and sylvan residential streets.

-No grokking of what most makes our region unique and provides its NAME, for goodness sakes: Puget Sound (D'oh!).
-You can do this without a boat, and if that's not clear, prospective visitor, we need to talk about the odd, hidden-away nooks and crannies and fingers of land that jut out everywhere in west and south Puget Sound, and which entirely justify renting a car and clearing a day for getting gloriously lost.
+No grokking of what most makes our region unique and provides its NAME: Puget Sound.
+You can do this without a boat.
+The odd, hidden-away nooks and crannies and fingers of land that jut out everywhere in west and south Puget Sound, entirely justify renting a car and clearing a day for getting gloriously lost.

 Well, the Post's piece has a cute gimmick, citing places that are tourist traps ("Tourist Zone") versus off-the-beaten-path ("Locals' Own").
 It's a good start, but still just sort of skims the surface.
 What the writer seems to forget (except for a nod to the real Chinatown in The Richmond district) is that in San Francisco, the key is neighborhoods.